python/devguide/getting-started/setup-building.rst

 1. A C compiler that can target WebAssembly (for example, `WASI SDK`_)
 2. A WASI host/runtime (for example, Wasmtime_)

-All of this is provided in the :ref:`devcontainer <using-codespaces>`.
+All of this is provided in the :ref:`devcontainer <using-a-container>`.
 You can also use what's installed in the container as a reference of what versions of these tools are known to work.

 .. note::

-   CPython has only been verified with the above tools for WASI.
-Using other compilers, hosts, or WASI versions *should* work, but the above tools and their versions specified in the container are tested via a :ref:`buildbot <buildbots>`.
+   CPython has only been verified with the certain tools for WASI.
+Using other compilers, hosts, or WASI versions *should* work, but the tools and their versions specified in the container are tested via a :ref:`buildbot <buildbots>`.